Valerie D'Orazio

 Valerie D'Orazio (born February 23, 1974) is an American comic book writer and editor.
+She is known as a vocal advocate for women in the comics industry, and for sharing stories of her own struggles with being bullied and harassed.

 Career

 D'Orazio was hired as assistant editor at Acclaim in 1997.
 She joined the Creative Services Department at DC Comics in 2000.
-In 2002, she became assistant editor to Editorial Art Director Mark Chiarello on titles such as Aquaman, Batman: Black and White, and JLA.
+In 2002, she became assistant editor to Editorial Art Director Mark Chiarello on titles such as Aquaman, Batman Black and White, and JLA.

 After leaving DC in 2004, D'Orazio began a career as a blogger under a variety of pseudonyms.
-In 2006, she wrote an autobiographical series about her experiences with sexism in the American comic book industry, fandom and her health struggles entitled Goodbye to Comics.
+In 2006, she wrote a series of posts about her experiences with sexism in the American comic book industry, fandom, and her health struggles, entitled Goodbye to Comics.
+Soon afterward, in the period 2007–2010, D'Orazio was repeatedly bullied and harassed online by Chris Sims, an independent blogger.

-D'Orazio wrote three stories for Marvel Comics: Punisher MAX: Butterfly, X-Men Origins: Emma Frost and a short story for Girl Comics (mini-series).
-She also wrote two stories for Bluewater Comics: Beyond: Edward Snowden, and Beyond: The Joker: The Man Who Laughs.

-From 2010 to 2013, she was the editor of MTV.com subsidiary MTV Geek.
+It was announced at the 2008 San Diego Comic-Con that D'Orazio would be writing a five-part Cloak and Dagger limited series for Marvel.
+The series was never published.

+D'Orazio served as a judge for the 2009 Glyph Comics Awards.

 D'Orazio was President of Friends of Lulu, a non-profit organization that promoted women comic book creators and readers.
-She served from 2007-2010, after which the group was disbanded.
+She served from 2007 to 2010, after which the group was disbanded.

+From 2010 to 2013, D'Orazio was the editor of MTV.com subsidiary MTV Geek.

+In 2015, when Chris Sims was hired as a writer for Marvel, D'Orazio wrote about his prior harassment and bullying of her.
+The issue was covered extensively in the comics press.

+Personal life

-She was married to comic book writer David Gallaher.
+D'Orazio was born in Brooklyn.
+She was previously married to comic book writer David Gallaher.